DiamondLightSource/tickit/docs/user/how-to/create-a-device.rst

 device, and defines any default initial configuration values.
 As well as this, we overwrite the magic method `__call__()`, which returns a `DeviceSimulation` object.
 This object takes the component name, as well as it's device.
-We will return to this if the device requires any adapters to control it externally (see :doc:`Creating an Adapter<create-an-adapter>`).
+We will return to this if the device requires any adapters to control it externally.

 .. code-block:: python